silencial/silencial.github.io/content/posts/algorithms-2.md

 [Specification](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php)

 - **WordNet digraph**: build digraph from input files.
 [WordNet.java](https://github.com/silencial/Algorithms/blob/master/06_WordNet/WordNet.java)
-  - `synsets.txt` saves all the id and corresponding words <mark>(one id can have one or more words, and one word can have one or more ids)</mark>
+  - `synsets.txt` saves all the id and corresponding words ==(one id can have one or more words, and one word can have one or more ids)==
   - `hypernyms.txt` contains hypernym relationships
 - **Shortest ancestral path**: given two vertices, find the directed paths to their common ancestor with the max total length.
 [SAP.java](https://github.com/silencial/Algorithms/blob/master/06_WordNet/SAP.java)
 - **Outcast detection**: given a list of WordNet nouns, find the noun least related to the others.
 This can be measured by the sum of SAP distances to all the other vertices.
 [Outcast.java](https://github.com/silencial/Algorithms/blob/master/06_WordNet/Outcast.java)